mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-3.md

     - - -

+**NOTE**: This series goes a bit unconventional, by not using any libraries or abstractions for Redux, following plain Flux architecture conventions.
+The recommended way of writing Redux is by using [RTK (Redux Toolkit)](https://redux-toolkit.js.org/).

 Previously in [part 2](https://blog.manos-liakos.dev/real-time-scrum-voting-app-part-2), we did all the hard work of setting up **Redux** & **Firebase**, plus creating and connecting our **first component.** In this part, we are going to add the initial user functionality by assigning a default, random username when first visiting the app and also being able to edit it.

 As per the requirements laid out in the [first part](https://blog.manos-liakos.dev/real-time-scrum-voting-app-part-1):